nodejsafrica/workshoppers/6. data types and data type functions/README.md

 - Undefined type
 - Number type: according to ECMAScript standard, it has just a double-precision of 64  bit see [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures);

-- String type: JavaScript strings are immutable unlike C or most programming languages, meaning ones a string has been created it cannot be altered or modified.
+- String type: JavaScript strings are immutable unlike C or most programming languages, meaning once a string has been created it cannot be altered or modified.
 - Symbol type: are new to JavaScript in ECMAScript Edition 6.
 A Symbol is a unique and immutable primitive value and may be used as the key of an Object property.

 ## String Functions